 The Roborock S7 MaxV is a highly advanced robot vacuum and the flagship model of Roborock's extensive robovac lineup.
 It's effectively an upgraded version of the standard Roborock S7, with a more powerful suction motor and a dual-spectrum mapping and navigation system that's very similar to the Roborock S6 MaxV.
-It combines a LIDAR sensor array to quickly map out its coverage area with a pair of cameras with 3D scanning capability to identify and react to hazards like pet waste, footwear, or rugs and carpets in real-time.
+It combines a LIDAR sensor array to quickly map out its coverage area with a pair of cameras with 3D scanning capability to identify and react to hazards like pet waste, footwear, or rugs and carpets in real time.
 You can also look through the cameras to keep an eye on things at home while you're away.
 It features the standard S7's ultrasonic mopping capability to help scrub away dried debris on hard surfaces.

-The Roborock S7 MaxV is decent for low-pile carpet.
+The Roborock S7 MaxV is a sub-par for low-pile carpet.
 It struggles with pet hair on this surface type, and while it's more effective in dealing with large and fine debris, it might need to make an extra pass to collect everything.
 Thankfully, it does a great job of maneuvering itself around a room.
 Its surface detection system allows it to automatically increase its suction power or lift its mopping pads when it goes over carpet, which is one less thing you have to monitor manually.
 The vacuum itself feels very well-built, though there are quite a few components that you have to wash or replace periodically, so recurring costs can add up over time.

-The Roborock S7 MaxV is okay for high-pile carpet.
+The Roborock S7 MaxV performs passably on high-pile carpet.
 It sucks up a decent amount of pet hair and does an okay job of dealing with small and large debris on this floor type, though you might want to have it do a second run to collect everything.
 Its dedicated 'Carpet' mode allows it to automatically adjust its suction power or raise its mopping pad whenever it maneuvers onto carpeted floors.
 Its 'Reactive AI 2.0' object recognition system is pretty effective in identifying most hazards, though it can also be prone to false positives, and it may perceive thick rugs as something to be avoided rather than cleaned.

 The Roborock S7 MaxV comes in three variants, though the vacuums are identical and vary only in terms of the base station.
 The Roborock S7 MaxV Ultra is the flagship model, as it comes bundled with the Empty Wash Fill Dock that can automatically wash the vacuum's mop pads, refill its water tank, and suck debris from its internal dustbin.
 The Roborock S7 MaxV Plus comes with the more basic Auto-Empty Dock that only empties debris from its dustbin.
 Finally, the Roborock S7 MaxV is a simple standalone unit with no base station included.
 It's the variant that was tested, and you can see its label here.
 You can purchase this vacuum in 'Black' or 'White'.